Leadership and Staff

 Leader Emeritus

-Rodney served as the Senior Chaplain and ministry leader for the Forsyth Jail & Prison Ministries from 1985 through 2021.
-During his leadership at the ministry, he worked as a community reconciler, bringing together offenders, African-American, Hispanic and Caucasian volunteers to carry out ministry programs to transform lives.
+Rodney served as the Senior Chaplain and ministry leader for Forsyth Jail & Prison Ministries from 1985 through 2021.
+During his leadership at the ministry, he worked as a community reconciler, bringing together offenders, African-American, Hispanic, and Caucasian volunteers to carry out ministry programs to transform lives.

 Growing up in Greensboro, Rodney was the youngest child in his family.
-He attended Wingate College, and UNC Chapel Hill.
+He attended Wingate College and UNC Chapel Hill.
 He holds Master’s degrees from Southeastern Baptist Theological Seminary, and Wake Forest University.
-He later completed additional certificates in Spirituality from Columbia Theological Seminary, and the Shalem Institute for Spiritual Formation.
+He later completed additional certificates in Spirituality from Columbia Theological Seminary and the Shalem Institute for Spiritual Formation.
 After college, Rodney served as a youth worker in Uruguay for two years.
-Rodney and his wife, Beth, have been married for more than 40 years, have 2 children and 5 grandchildren.
-Rodney’s hobbies include pottery, kayaking and travel.
+Rodney and his wife, Beth, have been married for more than 40 years, have two children and five grandchildren.
+Rodney’s hobbies include pottery, kayaking, and travel.

 Board of Directors